Learning organization: Barriers

+While there are different challenges in implementing learning organization in different fields, the concept has been proven successful in cases ranging from commercial firms, NGOs, schools, to field archaeological institutions.

 Challenges in the transformation to a learning organization

 The book The Dance of Change states there are many reasons why an organization may have trouble in transforming itself into a learning organization.
 The first is that an organization does not have enough time.
 Employees and management may have other issues that take priority over trying to change the culture of their organization.
 The team may not be able to commit the time if an institution does not have the appropriate help or training.
 For an organization to be able to change, it needs to know the steps necessary to solve the problems it faces.
 As a solution, a mentor or coach who is well versed in the learning organization concept may be necessary.

 Also, the change may not be relevant to the organization's needs.
 Time should be spent on the actual issues of the organization and its daily issues.
 To combat this challenge, a strategy must be built.
 The organization should determine what its problems are before entering into the transformation.
 Training should remain linked to business results so that it is easier for employees to connect the training with everyday issues.

 A usual challenge with many organizations is the lack of concentration on personal development while focusing mainly on professional development which is more likely to have a direct contribution to organization's performance whereas personal development's positive results appear more in the long run and less visibly.

 As for the leader, it may be challenging not to consider one's own personal vision as the organization's shared vision.